 Just What is Goetta Though?

-But you don’t have to wait for goettafest to try goetta.
+But you don’t have to wait for Glier's Goettafest to try goetta.
 Many local restaurants have goetta on the menu.
-Stop by Coppin’s at the Hotel Covington for a Roebling Benedict made with goetta.
-You could try the Armagoetta grilled cheese sandwich from Tom & Chee at Newport on the Levee or hit up the 24-hour diner, the Anchor Grill, “we may doze, but we never close” in Covington for their famous hangover cure of goetta and eggs.
+Stop by LIbby's Southern Comfort in Covington, Ky for their famous goetta hush puppies. .
+You could try the Armagoetta grilled cheese sandwich from Tom & Chee at Newport on the Levee or hit up the 24-hour diner, the Anchor Grill, “we may doze, but we never close” in Covington for their ever-popular hangover cure of goetta and eggs.

 Have fun keeping an eye out for our unique and versatile sausage specialty!